John Cabot Academy: Information

-The academy is divided into three communities named Banksy, Aardman and Naz.
+The academy is divided into 6 tutor groups throughout each year (3 in x and 3 in y).

 Term system and school day

 From the start of the academic year 2009/10 the term system has been changed to be the same as other schools in England to make the Diplomas easier to coordinate.
 This turned out to be unpopular due to demand for public places and therefore became over crowded.

 The typical school day begins at 8:40AM and ends at 3:00PM.
 The time is divided into 6 periods (not including tutor time and break times).

 Student Voice

 The academy has a student voice system which allows the students to give their opinions on issues related to the academy, such as sanctions and rewards, and the construction of new buildings.
 Two students from each tutor group are chosen each year.
 The chosen student becomes the representative of their tutor group, collecting opinions from their classmates to relay to the meeting.